$\mathrm{Pin}^-(2)$-monopole invariants: Proofs of thm:genus and cor:genus-cover

 where $g_{\tilde{\Sigma}}$ is the metric with constant scalar curvature $-2\pi(4g(\tilde{\Sigma})-4)$.
 Then the volume of $\tilde{\Sigma}$ is $1$.

-Now, let us consider the limit $T\to \infty$.
-For $\X_T$, the following is known. \begin{Proposition}[\cite{KM}] If the Seiberg-Witten invariant of $(\X,\tilde{c})$ is nontrivial, then there is a translation invariant Seiberg-Witten solution on $\R\times\tilde{Y}$. \end{Proposition} Similarly, we can prove the following: \begin{Proposition} If the $\Pin^-(2)$-monopole invariant of $(X,c)$ is nontrivial, then there exists a translation invariant $\Pin^-(2)$-monopole solution on $\R\times Y$. \end{Proposition} Under the situation of \propref{prop:translation}, by pulling back the $\Pin^-(2)$-monopole solution on $\R\times Y$ to $\R\times\tilde{Y}$, we also have a translation invariant Seiberg-Witten solution on $\R\times\tilde{Y}$.
+Now, consider the limit $T\to \infty$.
+For $\X_T$, the following is known. \begin{Proposition}[\cite{KM}, Proposition 8] If the Seiberg-Witten invariant of $(\X,\tilde{c})$ is nontrivial, then there is a translation invariant Seiberg-Witten solution on $\R\times\tilde{Y}$. \end{Proposition} The same method of proof as in \cite{KM} yields the following: \begin{Proposition} If the $\Pin^-(2)$-monopole invariant of $(X,c)$ is nontrivial, then there exists a translation invariant $\Pin^-(2)$-monopole solution on $\R\times Y$. \end{Proposition} Under the situation of \propref{prop:translation}, by pulling back the $\Pin^-(2)$-monopole solution on $\R\times Y$ to $\R\times\tilde{Y}$, we also have a translation invariant Seiberg-Witten solution on $\R\times\tilde{Y}$.

 By the argument in \cite{KM}, the existence of a translation invariant solution on $\R\times\tilde{Y}$ implies